British Israelism: Christian Identity

 While early British Israelites such as Edward Hine and John Wilson were generally philosemites, an antisemitic strain also existed within the movement, such as the scientific racialism that led Wilson to deny the "racial purity" of modern-day Jews, leading some within the movement to adopt the belief that modern-day Jews were "un-Semitic impostors".
-Some American adherents of British Israelism would later adopt a racialized, strongly antisemitic theology that became known as Christian Identity, which has at its core the belief that non-Caucasian people have no souls and therefore cannot be saved.
+Some American adherents of British Israelism would later adopt a racialized, strongly antisemitic theology that became known as Christian Identity, which has at its core the belief that non-Caucasian people have no souls and therefore, they cannot be saved.
 Since its emergence in the 1920s, Christian Identity has taught the belief that Jews are not descended from the Tribe of Judah.
 Instead, some Christian Identity adherents believe that Jews are descended from Satan and Lilith (see Serpent seed) while others believe that Jews are descended from Edomites or Khazars (see Khazar hypothesis of Ashkenazi ancestry).
 Their adoption of the British Israelist belief that the Israelite-derived Anglo-Saxons had been favoured by God over the 'impure' modern Jews meant that a reluctantly antisemitic Klansman "could now maintain his anti-Semitism and at the same time revere a Bible cleansed of its Jewish taint."

 The arrival of British Israelism in the United States contributed to the transmission of antisemitic notions into the Christian Identity movement.
 One of the leading proponents of the movement after World War II was Wesley A. Swift, who founded the Anglo-Saxon Christian Congregation, later renamed the Church of Jesus Christ–Christian in about 1948, which became Christian Identity's main mouthpiece.
 British Israelism and Christian Identity have both been branded as intrinsically "racial chauvinist" doctrines, but while the Jews are protagonists of the apocalypse in British-Israelism, they are antagonists of the apocalypse in Christian Identity eschatology.
-Christian Identity members perceived British Israelism as a platform to "facilitate a Jewish monopoly on global power", accusing British Israelites of being manipulated by Jews.
-Conversely, the British-Israel-World Federation, through the BIFW Newsletter in January 2007, lamented the rise of antisemitic groups within British-Israelist circles in the US.
+Christian Identity adherents believed that the Jews used British Israelism as a platform to "facilitate a Jewish monopoly on global power", based on this belief, Christian Identity adherents accused British Israelites of being manipulated by Jews.
+Conversely, in January 2007, in its BIFW Newsletter, the British-Israel-World Federation lamented the rise of antisemitic groups within British-Israelist circles in the US.